7th Marine Regiment: Gulf War

-Global War on Terrorism
+Global war on terrorism

 In January 2003, the 7th Marines deployed to Kuwait as part of Operation Iraqi Freedom.
 On 21 March, the regiment crossed the line of departure into Iraq as it moved to seize and cut off Iraqi units around Basrah.
 During the course of the next few weeks, the regiment continued the offensive to capture Baghdad and collapse the regime of Saddam Hussein.
 During much of the attack north, the regiment led the 1st Marine Division in the deepest attack in Marine Corps history.
 The regiment again deployed to Iraq in February 2004 where they were based at Al Asad Airbase and were responsible for security and stabilization operations in the western desert regions of Al Anbar Province.
 The regiment's third Iraq deployment came in 2006 where they were again operating throughout Al Anbar and based at Al Asad.

 1st Battalion, 3rd Marines and other supporting units from Hawaii were attached to the 7th Marine Regiment in 2004 and 2005 during Operation Phantom Fury to assist with the invasion of Fallujah.

 The regiment deployed in support of Operation Enduring Freedom as part of the International Security Assistance Force (ISAF) in Helmand Province, Afghanistan from September 2009 – September 2010.
 They were based at Camp Dwyer.

 The regiment returned to Afghanistan in September 2012 in support of Operation Enduring Freedom and remained there until September 2013.
 They were based at Camp Leatherneck.

 Special Purpose Marine Air-Ground Task Force, Crisis Response, Central Command, April 2015 – present

 In April 2015, 7th Marines took command of the Special Purpose Marine Air-Ground Task Force from 5th Marines.

-Since late-2014, the infantry battalions of 7th Marines (1/7, 2/7, 3/7, & 3/4 after re-activation) have served as the Ground Combat Element for the SP-MAGTF and will continue to do so for the foreseeable future.
+Since late-2014, the infantry battalions of 7th Marines (1/7, 2/7, 3/7, & 3/4 after re-activation) have served as the Ground Combat Element for the SP-MAGTF and served in that capacity for the remainder of the decade.